reinhal/evaluation-react-table-crud/README.md

 - How you structure your files.
 - How you implement layouts and how clean your styles are.
 - Adhering to the Prettier and ESLint config set up in the starter repository.

+## Notes

+I enjoyed working on this project.
+Thank you for the opportunity to give it a shot.

+### Designs + Functionality Implemented

+Designs and functionality as outlined above and illustrated in Zeplin and abov are in place with the exception of the finer points of the check boxes and radio circles.
+I could not access the input to customized with box-shodow.
+I learned I could style them by disabling the native appearance, but that change how the buttons functioned.
+I determined this was out of scope for this exercise.

+### Deploy Challenges

+I was able to use Netlify and successfully deploy the application locally.
+Unfortunately, I am not able to offer you a live link because either Netlify could not find the file with the env variables or the index.html was not served up properly.
+I dug around a bit but it ended up being a bit of time sink for me and I determined that this stretched the edge of my experience with Netlify.

+### Future Work

+If I would spend more time on this I would like to accomplish:

+- a full testing suite for each js file and react component I wrote, using jest and react-testing-library
+- more invesitigation into Netlify and how to get a live deploy built
+- implement the query to reset the users
+- handle the re-fetching data after an update so the user does not need to refresh
+- handle getting the current user from the path when on the /user-details/:id page